akveo/nebular/docs/articles/nebular-themes-tutorial-basic.md

 }
 ```

-Now angular module has configured with `default` theme and we could move to creating the first page.
+Now angular module has configured with `default` theme and we could move to create the first page.
 <hr class="section-end">

-5) The simple Nebular page it is base component which includes header and sidebar.
-It's required that all staff in your project based on Nebular should wrap in `<nb-layout>`.
-More information about the list of essential components provided in the [UI Kit Consept](https://akveo.github.io/nebular/#/docs/concepts/ui-kit)), we will talk about it later in the scope of next parts of the tutorial.
+5) The simple Nebular page is a base component that includes a header and sidebar.
+It's required that all stuff in your project based on Nebular should wrap in `<nb-layout>`.
+More information about the list of essential components is provided in the [UI Kit Consept](https://akveo.github.io/nebular/#/docs/concepts/ui-kit)), we will talk about it later in the scope of next parts of the tutorial.
 * Create new component `ng g component page` and add [NbLayoutComponent](https://akveo.github.io/nebular/#/docs/components/layout) to page template:

 ```typescript